 Nearly a fifth of homes in the UK are privately rented, but the private rental sector currently accounts for 11% of heat pump installations in English dwellings (English Housing Survey).
 One explanation is that while landlords pay for low-carbon or energy efficiency upgrades, they may not see financial benefits from them, as tenants would benefit from bills savings: this ‘split incentive’ is well recognised and documented.
 Another underlying tension is that tenants have little agency or say over a process that may lower their bills.
 How might this play out in the context of heat pump installations?

-With this stage of the project, we aim to map out barriers to decarbonisation and attitudes towards heat pumps.
-We also want to understand what landlords might require to install low-carbon heating systems in their rental properties, and whether they require a specific package of support compared to other homeowners.
+With this project, we mapped out barriers to decarbonisation and attitudes towards heat pumps in the private rental sector.
+We also wanted to understand what landlords might require to install low-carbon heating systems in their rental properties, and whether they required a specific package of support compared to other homeowners.

-While previous research has examined the problem of retrofitting privately rented dwellings (eg, by Centrica and National Retrofit Hub), our work takes heat pumps as its focus, using qualitative interviews and a scenario-based approach to understand what support landlords would require.
-Responses could include policy options, advice and information, or a design-led approach to devise workable commercial models.
+While previous research has examined the problem of retrofitting privately rented dwellings (eg, by Centrica and National Retrofit Hub), our work took heat pumps as its focus, using qualitative interviews and a scenario-based approach to understand what support landlords would require.

 Changing policy context, such as new minimum energy efficiency standards and EPC reforms, are likely to cause a shift in perceptions towards heat pumps among landlords.
-We need to understand how landlords and tenants can be in the best position to reap the benefits of a clean heat transition.
+This project sought to understand how landlords and tenants can be in the best position to reap the benefits of a clean heat transition.

 With one in five households in the UK currently living in a privately rented home, it is important that these homes are not left behind owner occupied properties.
 We also want to help landlords ensure that their tenants have a positive experience of clean heat installations to ensure an equitable and inclusive transition.

-This is our first project dedicated to the private rental sector and this exploratory approach is an opportunity to:
+This was our first project dedicated to the private rental sector and this exploratory approach is an opportunity to:

 - understand barriers faced by landlords